Here are the 19 companies presenting at Alchemist Accelerator Demo Day XXV today – TechCrunch

 Rectify: A tool meant to automatically detect and redact sensitive information when sharing documents outside of an organization.
 Focusing on the insurance market at first.
 Founder Melissa Unsell-Smith says the Rectify founding team previously worked together for 15 years in AT&T’s corporate legal department.

-RubiLabs Inc: A platform focusing on making on-demand deliveries of medical products (vaccines, medications, etc) to hospitals and pharmacies in Africa via drones, motorcycles, and other dedicated vehicles.
+RubiLabs Inc: A platform focusing on making on-demand deliveries of medical products (vaccines, medications, etc.) to hospitals and pharmacies in Africa via drones, motorcycles and other dedicated vehicles.
 The company estimates that it has already saved 7,000+ lives.

-Seventh.ai: Pitching itself as “Carta for intellectual property”, Seventh.ai helps founders identify which parts of their business can/should be patented, to better understand what the competition has patented, and to work through the patenting process.
-The company says it’s currently seeing around $250k in ARR.
+Seventh.ai: Pitching itself as “Carta for intellectual property,” Seventh.ai helps founders identify which parts of their business can/should be patented, to better understand what the competition has patented, and to work through the patenting process.
+The company says it’s currently seeing around $250,000 in ARR.
 Founder Alex Polyansky says he spent 10 years as a patent examiner at the USPTO.

-Tocca: A platform meant to help B2B companies throw branded virtual sales events, providing things like virtual lobbies, stages, breakout rooms, and person-to-person networking tools.
+Tocca: A platform meant to help B2B companies throw branded virtual sales events, providing things like virtual lobbies, stages, breakout rooms and person-to-person networking tools.
 Integrates into tools like HubSpot and Salesforce to make post-event followups more efficient.

-Veamly: A “unified inbox” feed for developers that brings threads and messages from Slack, GitHub, Jira into one view, as well as a unified search that can dig in across these tools.
+Veamly: A “unified inbox” feed for developers that brings threads and messages from Slack, GitHub and Jira into one view, as well as a unified search that can dig in across these tools.
 Founder Emna Ghariani says the company’s “proprietary prioritization engine” helps to sort tasks and tickets by importance, and to analyze the time they’re spending in each tool throughout the week.